-"The President therefore proposes to add to the first proposition in the 'Declaration' of the Congress at Paris the following words : -- ' And that the private property of the subjects or citizens of a belligerent on the high seas shall be exempted from seizure by public armed vessels of the other belligerent, except it be con-Thus amended, the Government of the traband.'
-United States will adopt it, together with the other three principles contained in that ' Declaration.'
+"The President therefore proposes to add to the first proposition in the 'Declaration' of the Congress at Paris the following words :-- ' And that the private property of the subjects or citizens of a belligerent on the high seas shall be exempted from seizure by public armed vessels of the other belligerent, except it be contraband.'
+Thus amended, the Government of the United States will adopt it, together with the other three Declaration who was acquitted of that crime.
+The Kansas question is decided, so far as the Senate is concerned, by the rejection both of Mr. Whitfield (the pro-slavery candidate) and Mr. Reeder (the Republican free labour candidate).
+The Army and Navy Appropriation Bills have passed through Congress.